 Send an email to [email protected].
 You can submit a pitch, link, or the actual file(s).
-If your email attachment is greater than 5MB, it may not get through, so you might want to put the file on something like Google Drive where you can send a link that I can use to download your submission.
+If your email attachment is greater than 5MB, it may not get through, but we can send you a link to our Google Drive directory where you can upload much larger files.

 What can be submitted?

 Any creative endeavor you can email or link to in an email.
 Seriously.
-My desire for Monkeyshines is to highlight culture and art in all its forms.
+For Monkeyshines, we want to highlight culture and art in all its forms.
 Obviously, audio or video will not be printed in the zine, but it can be shared on the website.
 See “How will your submission be used?” below.

 “Anything” includes digital artwork, photography, prose, poetry, editorial, journalism, but it also includes painted or drafted artwork, woodworking, collage, floral arrangements, upside-down urinals, etc. If it can be photographed or printed, it can be included in Monkeyshines.

-At this time, there will be no commercial advertising, but if you have a creative-themed event that will take place in September, October, or November, you can submit the event info.
+If you have a creative-themed event that will take place in the months after the issue’s deadline, you can submit the event info.
 If you have artwork for the event, that’d be helpful too.